kyma-project/control-plane/docs/eu_access.md

 BTP Kyma runtime service supports the BTP `cf-eu11` AWS and BTP `cf-ch20` Azure subaccount regions which are called EU Access BTP subaccount regions.
-Kyma control plane manages `cf-eu11` Kyma runtimes in separate AWS hyperscaler account pool and `cf-ch20` Kyma runtimes in separate Azure hyperscaler account pool.
+Kyma Control Plane manages `cf-eu11` Kyma runtimes in a separate AWS hyperscaler account pool and `cf-ch20` Kyma runtimes in a separate Azure hyperscaler account pool.

 When the PlatformRegion is an EU access BTP subaccount region, Kyma Environment Broker (KEB):
 - provides the `euAccess` parameter to the provisioner